r-dbi/odbc/cran-comments.md

-This is a patch release that should fix the current check failures on Solaris
+This release makes changes to the configure script as requested by CRAN

 ## Test environments
 * local OS X install, R 3.4.3